 Angelica Kauffman (1741-1807) was a Swiss Neoclassical painter who is most famously known as a history painter.
 She was quite versatile as she also created numerous portraits, landscapes, and decoration paintings.

-She was born in Switzerland but moved to Italy at an early age.
+She was a Swiss-born artist but moved to Italy at an early age.
 She moved to various parts of the country, including Milan, Rome, and Venice, before moving to Great Britain.
 In London, she would become one of two female founding members of the Royal Academy in 1768.

 5. William-Adolphe Bouguereau